What Can Pastor Joe Ottinger Learn on Fathers Day?

-I received a shocking Father’s Day present today.
-And it is a lesson for everyone about authority.
+I received a shocking Father’s Day present today, and it carries a lesson for all of us about authority.

-A phone call telling me that my 18-year-old daughter had been abandoned at the Toledo train station after midnight by her boss Pastor Joe Ottinger, Camp Mojaven Director and leader in the Ohio Conference of Seventh-Day Adventist.
+It came in the form of a phone call informing me that my 18-year-old daughter had been abandoned at the Toledo train station after midnight by her boss, Pastor Joe Ottinger, Director of Camp Mohaven and a leader in the Ohio Conference of Seventh-day Adventists.

-Before, I get into the post.
-Let me say this first.
-Happy Father’s Day to everyone who serves in a fathering role.
+Before I get into the story, let me say this first: Happy Father’s Day to everyone who serves in a fathering role.
 Fatherhood is not defined only by biology.
 It is defined by the willingness to protect, guide, encourage, and care for others when they need it most.
 It is found in fathers, grandfathers, uncles, mentors, coaches, teachers, and countless others who choose responsibility over convenience and compassion over indifference.

 Now back to the story.

-My daughter Lucia was abandoned early this morning at the Toledo train station.
+My daughter, Lucia, was abandoned at the Toledo train station early this morning.

 I was seven hours away dropping my son off at a different summer camp.